gregcaporaso/microbiogeo/doc/notes/rda.rst

 :file:`rda_plot.pdf` and :file:`rda_results.txt`.
 The first file contains a 2D
 plot of each of the samples.
 It seems very similar to the clustering shown by a PCoA plot.
-The factor "Fast" overlayed on the plot is accompanied with a vector showing what constraining factor clustered the fasting samples together.
+The factor "Fast" overlayed on the plot is accompanied with a vector showing what constraining factor grouped the fasting samples together.
 The other output file contains information about the DB-RDA results.
 Notice that the "Treatment" category accounts for 24.7% of the variability in the samples (this information is found in the "Constrained" row of the results table).